Skip to content

 0.5 / 1

-The company commits suppliers to the UN Declaration on the Rights of Indigenous Peoples (UNDRIP) but only in relation to Free Prior and Informed Consent (FPIC).
+The company commits suppliers to respect the Rights of Indigenous Peoples (UNDRIP) only in relation to Free Prior and Informed Consent (FPIC).

 • Y